 We have lots more plain English analysis of James Morris’s voting record on issues like health, welfare, taxation and more.
 Visit James Morris’s full vote analysis page for more.

-Conservative MP for Halesowen and Rowley Regis
+Former Conservative MP for Halesowen and Rowley Regis

 Entered the House of Commons on 6 May 2010 — General election